 In general, the trust or other special purpose entity formed for a bond securitization financing can terminate for a number of different reasons relating to problems with the bonds or problems with the trust itself.
 Problems with the bonds that could cause the trust to collapse include payment or other defaults or a determination that the interest on the bonds is taxable.
 Problems with a trust include a downgrade in the investment rating of the senior securities that it has issued, a ratings downgrade of the liquidity provider for the trust, increases in short term interest rates in excess of the interest paid on the underlying bonds, declines in the value of the bonds and other collateral pledged to the trust, an inability to remarket the senior securities or an inability to obtain liquidity for the trust.
 In each of these cases, the trust will be collapsed and the tax-exempt mortgage revenue bonds and other collateral held by the trusts will be sold.
-If the proceeds from the sale of the trust collateral pledged to the trust collateral pledged to the liquidity provider of the residual interest and the other expenses of the trusts, then the collateral pledged to the liquidity provider will also be sold.
+If the proceeds from the sale of the trust collateral are not sufficient to pay the principal amount of the senior securities with accrued interest and the other expenses of the trusts, then the collateral pledged to the liquidity provider will also be sold.
 As a result, the holder of the residual interest in the trust may not only lose its investment in the residual certificates, but could also lose all or part of the collateral pledged to the trust.